ShahinurShawon-238/Inventory-Management-System/README.md

 # Inventory management System
- This inventory mangement system is developed by laravel and vue js
+ This inventory management system is developed by laravel and vue js